Paul (Joe) Ramsey

 Interests and Expertise

-Paul (Joe) Ramsey is an associate professor in the Department of Teacher Education at Eastern Michigan University.
+Paul (Joe) Ramsey is a professor in the Department of Teacher Education at Eastern Michigan University.
 He completed his Ph.D. degree in the history of education at Indiana University and is the author of numerous scholarly publications.
 His historical interests include bilingual education, immigration, childhood, popular culture, and globalization.
 His other broad areas of interest include philosophy, literature, and educational policy.

 Ramsey, Paul J., ed.
 Learning the Left: Popular Culture, Liberal Politics, and Informal Education from 1900 to the Present.
 Charlotte, NC: Information Age Publishing, 2015.